jdcloudcom/en/documentation/IoT/IoT-Edge/Introduction/Product-Overview.md

 # Product Overview

-IoT Edge is an intelligent system deployed and running on edge node devices, which extends cloud computing power to local edge nodes for executing intelligent computing on site.
-Users can obtain capabilities such as operation of AI deduction models, data nearby processing, device access management, etc. through the IOT edge computing nodes on the device deployment site.
+IoT Edge is the intelligent system deployed and running on edge node device, which extends cloud computing power to local to realize self-control for edge node.
+Users can obtain capabilities such as device access management, data nearby processing, AI deduction, etc. through edge computing nodes on site.
+IoT Edge must rely on and be used with IoT Core.

-IoT Edge for IoT Intelligent Edge Computing has the following characteristics:
+IoT Edge has the following characteristics:

-- Support multiple protocols to rapidly and conveniently access various terminal devices and sensors to IoT Hub.
+- Connection and management of child devices on edge node by users and child device data report to IoT Core are supported.
+- Management functions such as edge application one-click deployment, configuration, and deletion.
 - Carry out real-time collection and processing, analysis, AI learning, deduction as well as identification of local data.
 - Offline work is supported, accelerating edge decision-making.
 - Safe transmission from edge to cloud and local encryption of data.